security camera system

 Are security cameras always recording?

-In most cases, no. Security cameras generally only record when an event occurs, such as motion, alarm triggers, or even sounds.
+In most cases, no. Security cameras generally only record when an event occurs, such as motion, alarm triggers, or sounds.

 Of course, security cameras in highly sensitive environments, such as banks and hospitals, may continuously record to capture every moment.